Stephan Westmann: Later life

 Soon after the Armistice of 11 November 1918, Westmann was discharged.
 Almost at once he volunteered to serve in the 8th Hussars, a force to be used in cases of civil disorder, and continued to serve in the Reichswehr until 1920, including a period in the Reichswehrbrigade 15.

 After at last being demobilized, Westmann returned home and qualified as a physician in Berlin.
 There, he married Marianna Goldschmidt, one of Germany's first women doctors.
 He became Professor of Obstetrics and Gynaecology at the University of Berlin.
-In the 1930s, he was an anti-Nazi, and in 1934 he migrated to Great Britain with his wife and children, establishing a medical practice on Harley Street.
+In the 1930s, he fled to Great Britain with his wife and children, after the subversive group he was a part of failed.
+He established a medical practice on Harley Street.

 In November 1939, shortly after the beginning of the Second World War, Westmann was formally registered as a refugee and exempted from internment.
 During the war, he was put in charge of an Emergency Hospital in Lanarkshire and became an Honorary Colonel in the Royal Army Medical Corps.

 Stephan Westmann died on 7 October 1964.

 Broadcaster and author

 In 1939, Westmann published Sport, Physical Training and Womanhood, a book in which he considered the effects of sport on women and recommended that "too great indulgence in sports designed for men is not favourable for the child bearer of the race".
-The work was well received by The Lancet.
+The work was well-received by The Lancet.

 In 1963, Westmann was interviewed by BBC television about his First World War experiences for its project The Great War, first broadcast in 1964.
 He spoke excellent English, although "with a German accent one could cut with a knife".

 He wrote his memoirs of the First World War, which were edited by his grandson Michael Westman, a schoolmaster at Rossall School who was later head of the British International School, Shanghai.